opensearch-project/documentation-website/_dashboards/_reporting/reporting-cli.md

 }
 ```

-### Step 4: Add the trigger to <what does trigger do?>
+### Step 4: Add the trigger to initiate a report request

-Set the trigger to initiate <need info why do they set the trigger?>.
+Set the trigger to start running the report.

-For example, you can set a CloudWatchEvents Rule to set a trigger.
+For example, you can set a `CloudWatchEvents` Rule to set a trigger.
+To learn more about Amazon ECR events you can schedule, see [Sample events from Amazon ECR](https://docs.aws.amazon.com/AmazonECR/latest/userguide/ecr-eventbridge.html#ecr-eventbridge-bus).

 ## Getting help